silverscorpio/linkStore/README.md

 - Allows automatic extraction of title from URL, link type processing in most cases
 - Authentication system (BasicAuth)
 - Links in linkstore can be tagged as well grouped into topics
-- Can be read and marked/starred
+- Links can be read and marked/starred besides providing a read count (how often a link is opened)
+- Provides stats for the user's _LinkStore_ such as most popular topics, tags etc.
 - If needed, personal notes per link can be added and stored
-- Links, topics and tags have the CRUD functionality allowing their management
+- Links, topics and tags have the CRUD functionality allowing for their easy management
+- Intuitive, easy-to-use UI and superfast

 #### Stack

-Python & Django, PostgreSQL for DB, Bootstrap (django-bootstrap) for frontend styling
+Python & Django, PostgreSQL for DB, Bootstrap (django-bootstrap) for frontend styling along with HTML, CSS, Javascript

 #### Status